-The good news is, children of almost any age can be taught how to ski.
+The good news is, kids of almost any age can be taught how to ski.
 While skiing can be difficult to master, it can be easy to learn in only a few sessions.
-But how do you go about teaching your child the right way and give them a good chance of success?
+But how do you go about teaching a kid the right way and giving them a good chance of success?

-With that in mind, this article is going to guide you through some methods and tips for effectively and safely teaching your child to ski.
+With that in mind, this article is going to guide you through some methods and tips for effectively and safely teaching a child or toddler to ski.

 1. Start Slow and Take Your Time